gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 For example, npm 5.2.0 (which includes Node 8) introduced a command called `npx` that is not available for versions of Node below 8.
 Since Gatsby supports Node 6 and up, documentation should only introduce `npx` as an optional command in a note like so:

-> npm 5.2.0 (which includes Node 8) introduced a command called `npx` that is not available for versions of Node below 8.
-Since Gatsby supports Node 6 and up, we introduce `npx` here as an optional command for users of npm 5.2.0.
+> npm 5.2.0--bundled with Node 8--introduced a command called `npx`.
+Gatsby supports Node 6 and up, we introduce `npx` here as an optional command for users of npm 5.2.0 or greater.

 ### Share best practices whenever possible